immunant/ibresolver/README.md

 # To see available targets
 $ ../configure --help

-# To reduce build times list the necessary targets
+# To reduce compilation times build only the necessary targets
 $ ../configure --target-list="$TARGETS"

 $ make